Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask the students to pick a partner or choose a partner for them.

-- Each student will need a blue and red marker, the telling time practice sheet, and a small analog clock.
+- Provide each student with a blue and red marker, the Telling Time Practice worksheet, and a small analog clock.

 - Explain to the students that they should highlight the hour hand with the blue markers and the minute hand with the red marker on every clock on their page.